George W. Cave

-George W. Cave (born August 6, 1929) is an American retired CIA operations officer and authority on Iran who later reluctantly took part in the Iran–Contra affair at the behest of CIA Director William J. Casey.
+George William Cave (August 6, 1929 – August 14, 2026) was an American CIA operations officer and authority on Iran who later reluctantly took part in the Iran–Contra affair at the behest of CIA Director William J. Casey.

-Education
+Early life and education

-Cave attended Milton Hershey School where he graduated in 1947 and was named Alumnus of the Year in 2001.
+Cave was born in Camden, New Jersey, on August 6, 1929.
+He attended Milton Hershey School where he graduated in 1947 and was named Alumnus of the Year in 2001.
 He majored in Middle Eastern studies at Princeton University, where he studied from 1952 to 1956, and joined CIA after graduation.

 Career

-One account claims Cave served the CIA in Teheran during the 1953 Iranian coup d'état that restored the Shah of Iran to power but he has since indicated he did not join the agency until October 1956.
+One account claims Cave served the CIA in Tehran during the 1953 Iranian coup d'état that restored the Shah of Iran to power but he has since indicated he did not join the agency until October 1956.
 In the mid-1970s he served in Tehran as deputy CIA station chief, with personal ties to the Shah.
 His agency-given pseudonym in the late 1970s was "Joseph Adlesick."
 In the series "Documents from the U.S. Espionage Den" he is referred to in volumes 10, 17, 38, 55 and 56.
 In October 1979, he gave a briefing in Tehran to Abbas Amir-Entezam and Ebrahim Yazdi, based on intelligence from the IBEX system, that Iraq was preparing to invade.

 By 1977, when he was working in Jeddah, he had six children, three of whom were in college.